-Padstow School is a Primary School situated in a rural setting within North Cornwall, currently with six classes.
+Padstow School is a one form entry Primary School situated in a rural setting within North Cornwall.
 It has a welcoming atmosphere where staff and pupils work together to create a happy, secure, caring and stimulating environment.
 We aim to be inclusive of all children, whatever needs they may have.
 The facilities we have and the education we provide are tailored to meet individual needs.

-Staff at Padstow School work in partnership with parents, Hub Councillors and the wider community and are trained to cater for the needs of the children in their care with many have specialist training to meet specific needs.
+Staff at Padstow School work in partnership with parents, governors and the wider community and are trained to cater for the needs of the children in their care with many have specialist training to meet specific needs.

-Every child at Padstow School has the opportunity to follow the Primary National Curriculum and /or access all areas of learning in the Early Years Foundation Stage.
+Every child at Padstow School has the opportunity to follow the Primary Curriculum and /or access all areas of learning in the Early Years Foundation Stage.
 This is achieved through differentiated planning and delivery by our talented team of teachers and their assistants.
 We are committed to providing opportunities to achieve the full potential of all children, whether in academic work, artistic work, sport or play.
-Our aim is to ensure that all children make progress from their unique starting points.
+Our aim is to narrow the gap between SEND and non-Send pupils.
 We do this through a variety of different provisions, which include short-term specific interventions, 1:1 sessions, home-school interventions and a range of individualised interventions that are developed to meet needs identified in school or with the support of external agencies.